-For those who need additional support, there are 30-minute tutorial sessions after classes, Monday through Thursday.
+For those who need additional support, there are tutorial sessions after classes, Monday through Friday.
 These sessions are usually voluntary, but teachers may assign a student to tutorial to make up work.
 Mentors and parents can also request that a struggling student be assigned mandatory tutorial.
 Students who are in advanced classes often use this time to work on assignments.

 At the Upper School, students who continue to struggle may need additional study time.
 These students are placed into an Academic Probation Study Hall, which may be held in either the early morning hours before breakfast or in the afternoons/evenings.
 Students are recommended for this program based on the recommendations of teachers, the academic office, or the request of parents.
 The cadet’s grades are evaluated every two weeks, and once grades have improved, the cadet may again participate in afternoon extracurricular activities and leave Academic Probation Study Hall.